 - A knee replacement is the procedure to remove your damaged knee joint and replace it with an artificial one

-- The prothesis can be made out of metal, plastic or ceramic
+- The prothesis can be made out of metal or plastic

 - Following surgery your knee should be much less painful and the joint should move more smoothly

 - New advances in technology offer a greater range of implant types and sizes

 - Your surgeon will choose the implant that best fits your body size and lifestyle

 - In some cases a CT scan or MRI scan of your knee may be used to create special guides that will help your surgeon accurately fit your prosthesis.